-Prerequisite: Consent of staff; to be arranged with department chairman and instructor.

-799A.
-(299.)
-Thesis (3) Cr/NC

-Prerequisites: An officially appointed thesis committee and advancement to

-Preparation of a project or thesis for the master's degree.

-799B.
-Thesis Extension (0) Cr/NC

-Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.

-INDUSTRIAL STUDIES

-GENERAL INFORMATION
+Industrial Studies

+General Information

 The Department of Industrial Studies, in the College of Professional Studies, offers graduate study leading to the Master of Arts degree in Industrial Arts.
 The Department of Industrial Studies makes it possible for students to gain advanced experiences in two of the most modern industrial arts buildings in the West.
-Well-equipped instructional facilities are devoted to work in woods, metals, transportation, graphic arts, electricityelectronics, photography, industrial drawing, and industrial crafts.
+Well-equipped instructional facilities are devoted to work in woods, metals, transportation, graphic arts, electricity-electronics, photography, industrial drawing, and industrial crafts.

-ADMISSION TO GRADUATE STUDY
+Admission to Graduate Study

-All students must satisfy the general requirements for admission to the University with classified graduate standing, as described in Part Three of this bulletin.
+All students must satisfy the general requirements for admission to the University with classified graduate standing, as described in Part Four of this catalog.

-ADVANCEMENT TO CANDIDACY
+Advancement to Candidacy

-All students must meet the general requirements for advancement to candidacy, as described in Part Three of this bulletin.
+All students must meet the general requirements for advancement to candidacy, as described in Part Four of this catalog.

-SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE
+Specific Requirements for the Master of Arts Degree

-In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Three of this bulletin, the student must complete a graduate program of at least 30 units which includes a major consisting of a minimum of 24 units in industrial arts from courses listed below as acceptable on the master's degree program.
+In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Four of this catalog, the student must complete a graduate program of at least 30 units which includes a major consisting of a minimum of 24 units in industrial arts from courses listed below as acceptable on the master's degree program.
 The program must contain at least 24 units of 600- and 700-numbered courses, including Industrial Arts 720 and 790; nine units selected from Industrial Arts 721, 722, 723, and 724; and either Industrial Arts 799A (Plan A) or 795 (Plan B).
 Students electing Plan B must pass a comprehensive examination upon completion of Industrial Arts 795 and in lieu of the thesis.

-ASSISTANTSHIPS
+Assistantships

 Graduate teaching assistantships in industrial arts are available to a limited number of qualified students.
 Application blanks and additional information may be secured from the chairman of the department.

-FACULTY
+Faculty

-Chairman, Department of Industrial Studies: H. L. Marsters

-Graduate Adviser: F. J. Irgang Credential Adviser: F. J. Irgang

-Professors: Anderson, Bailey, Hammer, Irgang, McMullen, Thiel Associate Professors: Dirksen, Guentzler, Marsters, McEowen

-Assistant Professors: Blackmun, Ferree, Lybarger, Rasmussen, Sorenson
+Chairman, Department of Industrial Studies: H. L. Marsters Graduate Adviser: F. J. Irgang Credential Adviser: F. J. Irgang Professors: Anderson, Bailey, Hammer, Irgang, McMullen, Thiel Associate Professors: Dirksen, Guentzler, Lybarger, Marsters, McEowen Assistant Professors: Ferree, Rasmussen, Sorenson

+Courses Acceptable on Master's Degree programs in Industrial Arts

-COURSES ACCEPTABLE ON MASTER'S DEGREE PROGRAMS IN INDUSTRIAL ARTS
+UPPER DIVISION COURSES IN INDUSTRIAL ARTS

-UPPER DIVISION COURSES

-Industrial Arts

-- 503. (103.)
+503. (103.)
 Advanced Industrial Crafts (3)

-- 517. (117.)
-Thermoset Plastics (3)

-- 523. (123.)
-Industrial Arts Drawing (3)

-- 533. (133.)
-Applied Metal Forming Operations (3)

-- 540. (140.)
-Photography for Teachers (3)

-- 542. (142.)
-Advanced Photography (3)

-- 553. (153.)
-Woodworking for Teachers (3)

-- 563. (163.)
-Industrial Electronics (3)

-- 573. (173.)
-Accessory Power Systems (3)

-- 583. (183.)
-Industrial Arts Graphic Arts (3)

-- 594. (194.)
-Recent Trends in Industrial Arts Education (2)

-- 596. (190.)
-Experimental Industrial Arts (1 or 2)

-Industrial Technology

-591. Industrial Safety (3)

-592. Industrial Materials (3)

-Manufacturing Processes (3)

-594. Industrial Proposals and Specifications (3)

-7

-h

-D

-GRADUATE COURSES

-600. (200.)
-Seminar (3)

-An intensive study in industrial arts; topic to be announced in the class schedule.

-601. (201.)
-Advanced Teaching Problems (3)

-Prerequisites: Teaching experience in area selected and consent of instructor.

-Materials and advanced techniques of teaching specific activity areas, such as (a) industrial drawing; (b) general metalworking; (c) general woodworking; (d) electricityradio; (e) transportation; (f) graphic arts; (g) photography; (h) comprehensive industrial arts.
-Stress on project design and visual materials.
-Maximum credit six units applicable on

-610. (210.)
-Problems in Industrial Crafts (3)

-One lecture and six hours of laboratory.
+Six hours of laboratory.